andysaktia/learnPhp/Array/grouping_array.md

 }
 ```

-in my case, i want make array assosiative based on chapter video, but not all chapter that i want take only chapter that in `$key_book`.
-key book is value key from `$videos`.

-so, first step i made array chapter for `$key_book` and than make group array based on key array `'chapter'`
+In my case, i want make array assosiative based on chapter video, but not all chapter that i want take only chapter that in `$key_book`. key book is value key from `$videos`.
+So, first step i made array chapter for `$key_book` and than make group array based on key array `'chapter'`

 ```php
 // array that want to fill videos base $key_book